confronter/Deadpool-Md/README.md

 https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest
 https://github.com/clhuang/heroku-buildpack-webp-binaries.git
 ```
-*Add your Creds.json to Classic file
+*Add your Creds.json to Session file
 * Create a new app at [Heroku](heroku.com)
 * Add Build packs
 * Connect your heroku with your github